Phan-Trong-Hau/Phan-Trong-Hau/README.md

-<h1 align="center">Hi there 👋, I'm Hậu (Ryan)</h1>
+<h1 align="center">Hi there 👋, I'm Ryan</h1>
-<h3 align="center">A 4nd year student majoring in software engineering from Vietnam.</h3>
+<h3 align="center">I'm a senior Software Engineering student from Vietnam.

-<p>I was fortunate to have early exposure to technology and I've always been curious about it.
-I was very happy when I passed my favorite major.
-I learned hard with my ability to self-study to acquire certain skills in website development.</p>
+<br/> I have over two years of experience at startups and enjoy working in fast-paced, dynamic environments.</h3>

+<p>From an early age, I was fortunate to be exposed to computers, and my curiosity for how things work has only grown since then.
+I was thrilled to be accepted into my dream major, and I’ve worked hard—especially through self-study—to build a solid foundation in web development.</p>

 <p>As a Website developer.
-I know HTML, CSS, Javascript, Node.Js, MongoDB, and React.
-I aspire to help bring creative projects to life and demonstrate my commitment to developing world-class software solutions or solving my lover's problems.</p>
+I'm passionate about turning creative ideas into real-world products and committed to building high-quality software solutions—whether for users or even just to solve a problem for someone I care about.</p>

-<p>I love solving problems with code and the idea that computer never lies, it will do whatever you tell it to do, unless you are telling them wrong!</p>
+<p>I enjoy solving problems through code.
+I love how computers never lie: they’ll do exactly what you tell them—unless you tell them the wrong thing!</p>
 <p>&nbsp;</p>

 <img align="right" width='300' src="https://i.pinimg.com/originals/a4/51/39/a451393c169a91586312551109361064.gif" alt="coding-gif" />

 - 🔭 I’m currently working on [Filum.ai](https://github.com/Filum-AI)

-- 💬 Ask me about **Javascript, React.js, Node.js**

 - 📫 How to reach me **phantronghau.dev@gmail.com**